-If you will be employed while in the U.S., you must apply for an SSN in person at the local Social Security Office.
-Prior to applying, you must check in with the International Center.
+If you will be employed while in the United States, you must apply for an SSN in person at the local Social Security Office.
+Before applying, you must check in with the International Center.
 After submitting the application to the Social Security Administration, you will receive a written notice with estimated processing time.

-Students or Scholars with on-campus employment must request a Social Security Number letter from the International Center.
-To do so, please contact the International Student Coordinator.
-Typical processing time for your letter is one business days after your request has been submitted.
+Students or scholars with on-campus employment must request a Social Security Number letter from the International Center.
+To do so, please contact the International Outreach Coordinator.
+Typical processing time for your letter is one to two business days after your request has been submitted.
 You will receive an email when the letter is ready to pick up.

 Although an SSN may be requested for other services such as banking, utilities, cell phones, etc., it is only required for employment.
 For purposes other than employment, ask the service provider about acceptable alternative identification numbers.